PagerDuty Webhooks (Enterprise)

 # Add Webhook to PagerDuty

-In PagerDuty navigate to Configuration -> Services and select the service where the integration would be called from.
+- In PagerDuty navigate to Services in the top menu and select the service where the integration would be called from.

-Select the Integrations tab and click New Extension
+- Select the Integrations tab and click Add or Manage extensions

 - Click New Extension